-Let’s explore why age of credit is important and how long it will take to make an impact on your credit scores.
+Let’s explore why age of credit is important, the factors that make up your credit scores and how much “age” it takes to make an impact on your credit scores.

 What is age of credit history?

 Age of credit history refers to the length of time you’ve been using credit.
-In general, credit scoring models — such as FICO® and VantageScore® — look at the age of your oldest and newest accounts and the average age of all your accounts to determine the impact that age of credit history will have on your credit scores.
+In general, credit-scoring models — such as the FICO® and VantageScore® credit scores — look at the age of your oldest and newest accounts and the average age of all your accounts to determine the impact that age of credit history will have on your credit scores.

 Will opening or closing an account lower my credit scores?